cpowell720/thenewsprint.co/_posts/2014-12-12-kyle-dreger-on-budgeting.markdown

 > If you’re new to budgeting, I’d warn against any sort of app or website that promises to do much of the “budgeting” for you.
 More than a bunch of tools and apps, budgeting is a state of mind.
 Your goal is to become a good steward of your finances.

 After reading this incredibly well thought out article, I had to ask Kyle if he was trained to be an accountant or a personal finance manager.
-For someone who isn't in the finance profession, Kyle does an exceptional job in outlining the foundations of personal budgeting.
+For someone who isn't in the finance profession, Kyle does an exceptional job of outlining the foundations of personal budgeting.

 Budgeting is a scary word.
 Most people perceive budgets as constraints, limitations, or even threats.